What's Changing

 This represents the prorated transition from fiscal year to calendar year.
 You're receiving a 6-month benefit ($1,000) for the 6-month period.

 You'll continue submitting cost forms quarterly as usual.
-The total available for July-December 2026 is $1,000.
+The total available for July-Dec.
+2026 is $1,000.

 Yes, consider your total 2026 dependent care benefits when deciding whether to submit before year-end or in January 2027.

 Important: For IRS purposes, dependent care benefits are counted in the year you receive the reimbursement, not when you incur the expense.
-This means you can strategically time your Childcare Choice cost form submissions to manage which tax year the reimbursements are applied to, which helps you stay within the annual $7,500 limit and avoid having excess amounts become taxable income.
+This means you can strategically time your Childcare Choice cost form submissions to determine which tax year the reimbursements are applied to, helping you stay within the annual $7,500 limit and avoid excess amounts being treated as taxable income.

-All employer-provided dependent care benefits, including your FSA contributions, the $2,000 reimbursement, Backup Care Program usage, and any other dependent care benefits.
+All employer-provided dependent care benefits, including your Flexible Spending Account contributions, the $2,000 reimbursement, Backup Care Program usage, and any other dependent care benefits.

-The IRS limits combined dependent care benefits to $7,500 per household ($2,500 for married filing separately).
-This includes your Dependent Care FSA, Childcare Choice subsidies, and Backup Care reimbursements.
+The IRS limits combined dependent care benefits to $7,500 per household ($3,750 for married filing separately).
+This includes your Dependent Care FSA, Childcare Choice reimbursements and Backup Care subsidies.

-If you exceed this limit: The excess amount is no longer tax-free and becomes taxable income.
+If you exceed this limit: The excess amount is no longer tax-free and becomes taxable income, including Backup Care subsidies.
 It will be reported on your W-2 and subject to federal and state income taxes, as well as FICA taxes (Social Security and Medicare).
 This means you may owe additional taxes when you file your tax return or see adjustments to your withholding.

-We recommend consulting a tax professional for personalized advice on how to optimize your dependent care elections and avoid unexpected tax liability.
+We recommend consulting a tax professional for personalized advice on optimizing your dependent care elections and avoiding unexpected tax liability.

 Contact Us